The best large Lego sets: 54 enormous Lego kits you should buy

 You can also get your swoosh on with Millennium Falcon (7541 pieces, $849.99/£734.99).
 This 83cm/32.5in-long monster’s jam-packed with details and you even get two sets of minifigs to pop in the cockpit.

-The Razor Crest (6187 pieces, $599.99/£519.99) gives us a gigantic take on the hero’s ship from The Mandalorian, along with a handful of minifigs and a brick-built Blurrg.
-As a bonus, [spoiler alert] chuck the ship at a wall and you’ll get a Lego take on how it ended up in the show.
+If you’re a more serious type when it comes to Lego and Star Wars, don’t worry.
+There are plenty more grim and grey Lego ships.
+The Razor Crest (6187 pieces, $599.99/£519.99) is a gigantic take on the hero’s original ship from The Mandalorian, along with a handful of minifigs and a brick-built Blurrg.
+As a bonus, [spoiler alert] chuck it at a wall and you’ll see how the Razor Crest ended up in the show.

 Lego space sets